hazelnut-99/thesis-playground/docs/slab-rebalancing-in-cachelib.md

  - **Free Mem strategy**: it doesn't specify receiver, will return the slab from the victim AC to the pool
 	 - Pick victim based on the *max free memory*
  - **Random strategy**: both victim and receiver are chosen randomly.

+## Overall Workflow

+    1. If freeAllocThreshold_ > 0:
+        a.
+Pick a victim using pickVictimByFreeAlloc (one with the most free memory).
+        b.
+Release a slab from the victim AC.
+        c.
+If not all slabs are allocated in the pool, return (rebalance complete).

+    2. If there exists an allocation class (AC) with allocation failures:
+        a.
+Select the AC with the most allocation failures as the receiver.

+        b.
+If no rebalance strategy is configured:
+            i.
+Pick the AC with the most slabs as the victim.
+        c.
+Else:
+            i.
+Use the strategy-specific implementation to pick the victim.

+        d.
+If both a victim and a receiver are found, return (rebalance complete).

+    3. Otherwise:
+        a.
+Use the strategy-specific implementation to pick both a victim and a receiver.

 ## Parameters
 ### Top-level